Pierre Teilhard de Chardin: New religion

 As he wrote to a cousin: "What dominates my interests increasingly is the effort to establish in me and define around me a new religion (call it a better Christianity, if you will)...", and elsewhere: "a Christianity re-incarnated for a second time in the spiritual energies of Matter".
 The more Teilhard refines his theories, the more he emancipates himself from established Christian doctrine: a "religion of the earth" must replace a "religion of heaven".
 By their common faith in Man, he writes, Christians, Marxists, Darwinists, materialists of all kinds will ultimately join around the same summit: the Christic Omega Point.

+Lucien Cuénot

+Lucien Cuénot, the biologist who proved that Mendelism applied to animals as well as plants through his experiments with mice, wrote: "Teilhard's greatness lay in this, that in a world ravaged by neurosis he provided an answer to out modern anguish and reconciled man with the cosmos and with himself by offering him an "ideal of humanity that, through a higher and consciously willed synthesis, would restore the instinctive equilibrium enjoyed in ages of primitive simplicity."
+Mendelism is a group of biological inheritance principles developed by the Catholic friar-scientist Gregor Mendel.
+Though for many years Mendelism was rejected by most biologists and other scientists, its principles - combined with the Boveri–Sutton chromosome theory of inheritance - eventually became the core of classical genetics.

 Legacy

 Brian Swimme wrote "Teilhard was one of the first scientists to realize that the human and the universe are inseparable.
 The only universe we know about is a universe that brought forth the human."

 George Gaylord Simpson named the most primitive and ancient genus of true primate, the Eocene genus Teilhardina.

+On June 25, 1947 Teilhard was honored by the French Ministry of Foreign Affairs for "Outstanding services to the intellectual and scientific influence of France" and was promoted to the rank of Officer in the Legion of Honor.
+In 1950, Teilhard was elected a member of the French Academy of Sciences.